open-austin/indigent-defense-stats/README.md

 ## Implementation Details

+- Can't easily set the calendar page from vising the main page because it uses Javascript to generate the link.
+Would be nice though.
 - The session must visit the main page in order to access the calendar search page.
 - To visit a case page, you must have visited a results page containing it.
 - Some form data must be sent with the search request.
 Data in _./src/libraries/scrape_config.py_.